immortalbean/wingrid/docs/1 - Window creation and properties.md

 **Returns:**

-	The window instance, however this is only useful in very specific instances.
+>The window instance, however this is only useful in very specific instances.

 **Return type:**

-	wingrid._Window - The private window class.
+>wingrid._Window - The internal window class, used to control **default** window behaviour.

 # wingrid.set_window_caption()